European Eel – Introduction

-During the day, the eels hide between water plants, stones, hollow banks, or burrow themselves.
+During the day, the eels hide between water plants, stones, and hollow banks, or burrow themselves.
 The eel does the digging in the soil with a corkscrew-shaped movement, tail first.
 At night they start to hunt.
 It is, therefore, better to fish for eel in twilight or at night.
 Their prey consists mainly of aquatic invertebrates such as small fish, water lice (Asellus aquatics), and carrion shrimp (Mysidae).
-They mainly hunt macrofauna, mosquito larvae, mosquito pupae, and bivalves such as zebra mussels and the exotic clams, amphipods, and other small invertebrates.
+They mainly hunt macrofauna, mosquito larvae, mosquito pupae, and bivalves such as zebra mussels and exotic clams, amphipods, and other small invertebrates.

 Some say the eels are corpse eaters but that is absolutely not true!
 The eel does eat dead carrion but only fresh dead carrion.
 His food consists of what was mentioned above.
 It is also recommended to go fishing for eel with small lobsters.